Anastasia of Sirmium: In the West

 At all events, the insertion of her name into the Roman Canon of the Mass towards the end of the 5th century show that she then occupied a unique position among the saints publicly venerated at Rome.
 Thenceforth, the church on the Palatine is known as "titulus sanctae Anastasiae" and the martyr of Sirmium became the titular saint of the old 4th-century basilica.
 Evidently because of its position as titular church of the district (including the imperial dwellings on the Palatine), this church long maintained an eminent rank among the churches of Rome; only two churches preceded it in honour: St. John Lateran, the mother church of Rome and seat of the Pope, and Santa Maria Maggiore.
 This ancient sanctuary stands today quite isolated amid the ruins of Rome.

 Commemoration of St. Anastasia occurs liturgically in the second Mass on Christmas Day, and is the last remnant of the former prominence enjoyed by this saint and her church in the life of Christian Rome.

 According to tradition, St. Donatus of Zadar brought Anastasia's relics to Zadar, Croatia from Constantinople, when he was there with the Venetian duke Beato.
 They had been ordered by Charlemagne to negotiate the border between the Byzantine Empire and the Croatian territories that were under the dominion of Charlemagne's Frankish Empire.
 Her relics lie in the Cathedral of St. Anastasia in Zadar.
 In 1976, part of her relics were translated from Zadar to the Cathedral Basilica of St. Demetrius, in Sremska Mitrovica (Sirmium), Serbia and are kept in a reliquary in front of the main altar.
 Relics of the saint are also enshrined at Benediktbeuern Abbey in Benediktbeuern, Bavaria, Germany.

 In the East

 The Orthodox Church venerates St. Anastasia as a Great Martyr, usually referring to her as "Anastasia the Deliverer from Potions", "Anastasia the Healer" or "Anastasia of Sirmium".
 She is often given the epithets "Deliverer from Bonds" and "Deliverer from Potions" because her intercessions are credited with the protection of the faithful from poison and other harmful substances.
 Her feast day is celebrated on 22 December on the Eastern Orthodox (and Byzantine Catholic) Church calendar.
 According to the Synaxarion, she was the daughter of Praepextatus (a pagan) and Fausta (a Christian).

-In the 5th century, the relics of St Anastasia were transferred to Constantinople, where a church was built and dedicated to her.
+In the 5th century, the relics of St Anastasia were transferred to Constantinople, where an already standing church was dedicated to her.
 Later, the relics, including her skull, were transferred to the Monastery of St. Anastasia the Pharmokolitria, Chalkidiki of Greece, near Mount Athos.
 In 2012, the relics were stolen and have not been recovered.